When Support Makes Progress Possible

 Every meaningful risk depends on someone else doing their part quietly and precisely, without a spotlight.
 That steady presence doesn’t seek attention, yet it makes progress possible, particularly in how teams operate under pressure.

 We often confuse visibility with importance.
 In practice, the work that matters most is rarely centre stage.
-It is dependable, it holds, and it creates the conditions that allow others to move.
+The person who holds things together is rarely the one people remember.
+They simply show up, absorb the pressure, and make it possible for others to move.

 Progress isn’t about being seen.
 It’s about being there when the stakes are high.